Skeleton of isometric Tensor Network States for Abelian String-Net Models

-Here, we propose a general set of exact continuous isoTNS paths starting from abelian string-net models~\cite{levin_string2005, gu_tensor2009, buerschaper_explicit2009, hung_string2012, lan_topological2014, lin_generalizations2014, lin_generalized2021} which allow for analytical insights and precise numerical predictions.
-Leveraging the isometry condition on the tensors, we show that these paths belong to a class of quantum states which map to stochastic circuits.
+Here, we propose classes of exact continuous isoTNS obtained from abelian string-net models~\cite{levin_string2005, gu_tensor2009, buerschaper_explicit2009, hung_string2012, lan_topological2014, lin_generalizations2014, lin_generalized2021} which allow for analytical insights and precise numerical predictions.
+Leveraging the isometry condition on the tensors, we show that they belong to a set of quantum states which map to stochastic circuits, with abelian string-nets corresponding to update rules conserving parity-like quantities.
 This mapping ensures the presence of the topological order, as the gap of the associated circuit closes only when entries in the tensor are tuned to zero.
 By connecting different fixed points to such critical points, we find topological phase transitions beyond the anyon condensation paradigm~\cite{gu_tensor2008, vidal_lowenergy2009, dusuel_robustness2011, wu_phase2012, burnell_anyon2018, lin_anyon2024, cochran_visualizing2025}.
 This strategy allows us to map out the space of possible deformations as represented in \fig{fig:Skeletons}: Fixed points with the same local Hilbert space dimension form part of an interwoven network of stable directions with phase transitions at directly identifiable points; we call this network an \emph{isoTNS skeleton}.
 Furthermore, by utilizing that isoTNS skeletons map to stochastic circuits, we show that generalized Pauli strings of arbitrary weight can be evaluated efficiently via classical sampling methods.
 General operators, that are an exponential superposition of Pauli strings, can be measured classically only for sufficiently small support.
 Due to the relation between isoTNS and linear-depth circuits, these states also serve as excellent higher-dimensional testbeds for quantum devices, supporting finite correlation length and non-trivial many-body ordering, while still exhibiting a set of properties that admits efficient classical verification.

 \textbf{\emph{String-Net Models.---}} A large number of gapped topologically ordered phases are represented by string-net models~\cite{levin_string2005, lin_generalizations2014, lin_generalized2021}.
 We consider abelian string-net models, which are fixed points for many abelian topological orders.
 We explicitly discuss the case of the underlying abelian group $G$ being a cyclic group $G = \mathbb{Z}_N$; other finite abelian groups can be treated equally as they are isomorphic to products of cyclic groups.